oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} Cache Hints, Prefetch, and Memory Advice Cacheability hints may be provided via separate host and device allocation flags when memory is allocated.

-**Shared** allocations may be prefetched to a supporting device via the ::${x}CommandListEncodeMemoryPrefetch API.
+**Shared** allocations may be prefetched to a supporting device via the ::${x}CommandListAppendMemoryPrefetch API.
 Prefetching may allow memory transfers to be scheduled concurrently with other computations and may improve performance.

-Additionally, an application may provide memory advice for a **shared** allocation via the ::${x}CommandListEncodeMemAdvise API, to override driver heuristics or migration policies.
+Additionally, an application may provide memory advice for a **shared** allocation via the ::${x}CommandListAppendMemAdvise API, to override driver heuristics or migration policies.
 Memory advice may avoid unnecessary or unprofitable memory transfers and may improve performance.

-Both prefetch and memory advice are asynchronous operations that are encoded into command lists.
+Both prefetch and memory advice are asynchronous operations that are appended into command lists.

 ${"##"} Images
 An image is used to store multi-dimensional and format-defined memory for optimal device access.